Happy Sunday everyone!

 Once they start to brown, add your garlic

-While they are busy browning, put your potatoes in an oven-safe bowl and sprinkle with some salt, pepper, paprika and chillie flakes.
+While they are busy browning, put your potatoes in an oven-safe bowl and sprinkle with some salt, pepper, paprika and chilli flakes.
 Roast the potatoes in the oven for 20 minutes

-Next, add your chopped up chillie into the mushroom and onion mix and stir occasionally.
+Next, add your chopped up chilli into the mushroom and onion mix and stir occasionally.

 Once the rice is almost cooked, add in all your veggies, including the mushrooms and onions; add the potatoes into the stew once they are done roasting

 To make your stew a bit thicker, I suggest adding some powdered soup